shyamabhuvanendran/Data-Visualization/README.md

 *******************

-d3js.html - Has the d3.js code to create visualizations.
+d3js.html - Creates d3.js visualizations.
+Here you can customize the force directed parameters of the graph.
 Put the required input JSON file in the server (same folder as the d3js.html file).
-While running the code, enter the file name, adjust force directed graph parameters (if required) and click on visualize to view the graph.
+While running the code, enter the file name, adjust force directed graph parameters and click on visualize to view the graph.

+Sample input files you can use - football.json, dolphins.json, celegansneural.json

-Screenshots_d3js.pdf - Has the some of the visulizations created using this code.
+Screenshots_d3js.pdf - Has some of the visulizations created using this.

 *******************